Skip to content

 According to Accenture, 60% of patients now prefer digital check-in over paper-based processes.
 The average patient spends 20 minutes filling out paper forms at each visit — QR codes that link to pre-fill digital forms can reduce this to under 5 minutes.

 This guide covers practical QR code applications in healthcare, from patient check-in to medication tracking, with important notes on HIPAA compliance and data security.
+(Healthcare deployments need extra scrutiny — our 2026 QR Security Report found 12.7% of QR destination URLs in the wild are flagged risky, and any QR linking to PHI-bearing forms must use HTTPS-only short codes with rotation control.)

 The most common healthcare QR code use case is digital patient check-in: